SACAT can review certain decisions made under the Essential Services Commission Act 2002.

 Applying for a review

-An application for review of a decision must be lodged within 10 working days after receiving notice of the decision.
+An application for review of a decision must be lodged within 10 working days after receipt of the written notice of the decision.

 - have a copy of the decision which you want to challenge – you should include this with your application